 The 27 partners of CAP, coming from six different countries worldwide, defined standard, extensible data models and interfaces for the exchange of data between the data owners, platform operators, cloud infrastructure operators and data scientists.
 The platform incorporated open Big Data tools and features that all participants can use and enhance, thus enabling access to data, sharing and processing in real-time facilitated by a single platform.
 A key deliverable was the new range of business models that established metrics for the value of Big Data.
 These features enabled CAP to regulate the stakeholders' collaboration and develop a new innovative business environment based on shared data and knowledge in a safe setting where data owners have the opportunity to valorise their data across other domains: the Big Data Marketplace.

 "CAP partners are themselves prime examples of the impact of the platform on their business.
-In Turkey, Turkcell Technology created a partnership with a large industry company and established a real-time IoT data flow from fuse boards.
+In Turkey, Turkcell Technology and KocSistem created a partnership with a large industry company and established a real-time IoT data flow from fuse boards.
 Once the integration was completed, Turkcell Technology developed predictive models by getting electric consumption values from these fuse boards and developed a trendtracking dashboard that will enable near realtime energy-saving actions to be taken, such as improving refrigerators that consume a lot of energy.
 There are plans to integrate this same model for restaurant and market chains, which is a great opportunity for Turkcell Technology to enter new markets, with more than 20,000 market chains and 5,000 restaurant chains as potential users.

 In addition, Turkcell and Ericsson have been testing the applications of Narrow Band IoT in LTE network since the beginning of 2017 with contributions from their own engineers and their local business partners.
 Smart meters, smart parking loT systems integrated into the mobile payment system (Paycell), smart manhole examples of warning systems to be used in natural disasters and the recent "Smart Irrigation Hydrant" solution, which is an agriculture use case, have been developed.
 For the Smart Water Meter solution, consumption values from smart water meters will be sent to CAP for real-time data analysis.
 Smart water meters measure consumption and basic water quality metrics.
 Currently a proof-of-concept (POC) is running.
 Once the POC is completed, it is expected that nearly one million smart water meters will be added to the system.
 There will be many benefits from this implementation including the reduction of manual meter reading by employees, near real-time detection of water quality anomalies at the home entrance, daily water consumption prediction, etc.